DataTig/datatig.github.io/_posts/2024-07-12-python-library-version-0-6-0-released.md

 ---
 layout: blog
-title:  "Python Library Version 0.6.0 Released"
+title:  "Python Library Version 0.6.0 Released - TITLE CHANGED FOR DEMO"
 ---

 We released Version 0.6.0 of our Python Library.